jeorgen/playlogfiletoserver/README.md

 playlogfiletoserver assumes the lines in the Apache log files are sorted by time. may in some cases not be entirely true.

-I do not think it handles single quotes in log files gracefully when creating the data structure.

 There are probably more bugs and/or faulty assumptions.